Education and financial inclusion

 Our group is committed, in Italy and abroad, to providing basic financial education to its customers and implementing financial inclusion projects, especially with regards to disadvantaged groups and those at risk of exclusion.
 The model we’ve adopted is based on the dissemination of simple and clear information on products and services.
 Each group company constructs their projects based on their own reference market.

 Mediobanca Private Banking carries out constant financial training of its customers with the goal of increasing awareness and knowledge of the products and services that are offered.
-It also organises training events in the local area dedicated to important issues like taxation, generational transition and new investment tools.
+It also organises training events on topical issues.

 Compass’s contribution to financial inclusion and accessibility takes the form primarily of various commercial communication initiatives in languages other than Italian.
 The company’s website includes different sections in English, Spanish, Filipino and Romanian.
 With a view to attracting younger customers with its product offering, in 2020 Compass launched Pagolight, a buy now, pay later product.